 A great source for researching a particular decade in American History from 1900-on.
 For each decade, it covers arts, business, fashion, politics, science and technology, sports, and more.
 Next to American Decades, you'll find American Eras, which provides primary source documents from American history from 1800-1899.
 To access: Select “Advanced Search” to the right of the search bar, search “American Decades” and select “Publication Title” from the drop down menu, then select search.

 ELM is a collection of databases.
 Click on ELM to access them (here, or from the library's main "Databases" page).
-Once you're in, choose "Students," then Elementary, Middle School, or High School to bring up the databases targeted to your level.
-Some resources especially useful for homework and found under ELM can be found below.
+Once you're in, choose "Student Research," then Elementary, Middle School, or High School to bring up the databases targeted to your level.
+Some ELM resources especially useful for homework can be found below.

 POINTS OF VIEW REFERENCE CENTER (find under ELM's "Databases A-Z" menu) is the database to use if you're writing about a controversial topic, particularly if you need to argue for or against something in an essay.
 It's kept really up to date, so if there's an issue being debated in the news right now, you'll probably find it here.
 Sample topics: Refugee Resettlement, Transgender Restroom Use, and Police Brutality.